Maximizing Self-Care: Avoiding Ways To Hurt Yourself

 After hurting oneself, it isn't uncommon to be flooded with feelings of shame or guilt, which can become a toxic cycle of ritualistic engagement in the negative behavior.
 Many take great care to hide their actions from others, especially people that they think may stop them from engaging in the behavior.

 When Thinking of Ways to Hurt Yourself

-There are a wide range of options to consider when dealing with self harming behavior.
+There is a wide range of options to consider when dealing with self-harming behavior.
 Sometimes identifying the triggers such as situations, circumstances, or moods can be helpful in recognizing when to implement coping skills to decrease the behaviors.
-Mindfulness also is helpful as a coping skill to deal with the emotions surrounding self harming.
-Finding someone who can trust to talk to about the feelings and desires to self harm can be helpful to decrease the desire and possible encourage you to make the necessary decisions to make changes.
+Mindfulness also is helpful as a coping skill to deal with the emotions surrounding self-harming.
+Finding someone who can trust to talk to about the feelings and desires to self-harm can be helpful to decrease the desire and possibly encourage you to make the necessary decisions to make changes.

 If you are ever feeling as if you truly want to cause physical harm to yourself or others, it can be hard to reach out for the help that you desperately need.
 Professionals at BetterHelp are uniquely trained to approach problems and mindsets with tact and nurturance in mind.
 Many people are resistant to the idea of talking to a therapist whether it be due to stigma, cost, or accessibility.